CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/delivery.md

 ![Pick List](./media/delivery/pick-list.png)

-Show document drafts checkbox has been removed due to the fact of adding an option to choose document drafts in application.
+This checkbox has been removed because the option to choose document drafts is now integrated directly into the application interface.

+---
+In summary, this guide outlines essential changes and customization options in the Delivery Tab of CompuTec WMS. users can achieve greater control and efficiency, ensuring a smooth transition to the updated system functionality.